 We live in an era of technology where the smartphone is undoubtedly the most important device.
 But in many cases, the device is least protected, and you don’t know it.
 So, how to tell if your phone is bugged or not?

 The mobile phone has become a fundamental device in our day to day, not only in the personal, but also the professional.
 But they are an easy target for cyber-criminals, as they are often unprotected and allow both targeted and massive attacks to be launched.
-For this reason, mobile malware is one of the biggest problems in terms of cyber security that we face today.
+For this reason, mobile malware is one of the biggest problems in terms of cybersecurity that we face today.

-Among the main consequences of having a hacked mobile phone is the fact that, once the device is tracked, phishing scams can be carried out against the user, which allows the attacker to carry out incredibly efficient information gathering operations.
-Also, cyber-criminals use the mobile device as one of the main espionage weapons, since they use the camera, GPS and microphone of the smartphone at any time and in any place without their consent.
+Among the main consequences of having a hacked mobile phone is the fact that, once the device is tracked, phishing scams can be carried out against the user, which allows the attacker to carry out incredibly efficient information-gathering operations.
+Also, cyber-criminals use the mobile device as one of the main espionage weapons, since they use the camera, GPS, and microphone of the smartphone at any time and in any place without their consent.

-Beyond the antivirus, to know if the security and integrity of a smartphone has been compromised, the user should ask some questions that will be very useful when discovering if someone else is using their mobile phone.
+Beyond the antivirus, to know if the security and integrity of a smartphone have been compromised, the user should ask some questions that will be very useful when discovering if someone else is using their mobile phone.
 These are some signals that indicate that your phone is bugged: